mgcaret/rom4x/README.md

 # ROM 4X and 5X by MG

+## This document is currently a bit disorganized, a bit out of date, and a bit long.
+Sorry.

 ROM 4X and 5X are enhancements to the Apple //c version 4 and Apple IIc Plus firmware ROMs.

 It adds the following features to the Apple //c and IIc Plus firmware: